 Whether conveyed consciously or unconsciously, any words we absorb can shift our emotions and reframe our perspectives.
 That’s the reason why after hearing a motivational speech, we feel motivated.
 Or after watching an inspiring movie, we feel inspired.

-Paul Jun continues, elaborating how words can be used in building an empire:
+Paul Jun continues, elaborating how words can be used to build an empire:

 “When I say an empire, I don’t mean to portray a monarch-and-military-sense; unless that’s what you’re aiming for.
 The empire can be your reality.
 It can be your mindset; or it can be something physical like a brand or an organization.
 Most importantly: it is yours to decide and construct.”